deepakrajjs/password_generator/README.md

 ---

 > **Note:**
-> To make the README perfect, add your deployed website link in the Demo section and ensure `screenshots/password_animation.gif` is placed in your repository's `screenshots` folder.
-The animation should showcase your password generation UI in action for maximum impact.
+> To make the README perfect, add your deployed website link in the Demo section.
+Images and animation are now hosted on the internet, so they’ll always show up regardless of your local files.